-Children screened on entry to reception and identified as requiring additional support or referral to Speech and Language Therapist.
+Activity Evidence that supports this approach Challenge number(s) addressed Speech and Language intervention from TA Children screened on entry to reception and identified as requiring additional support or referral to Speech and Language Therapist.
 Targets set, individual plan developed and reviewed alongside specialist as appropriate.
-Children already working under the Speech and Language therapist will continue to work on individual targets with specialist TA within specific release time. and language need compared to their peers (OFSTED) Children are assessed on entry by speech and language therapists through referral or by staff using the Intelligibility in Context Scale (ICS).
+Children already working under the Speech and Language therapist will continue to work on individual targets with specialist TA within specific release time.
+Children in the UK who are disadvantaged are 2.3 times more likely to have a speech and language need compared to their peers (OFSTED) Children are assessed on entry by speech and language therapists through referral or by staff using the Intelligibility in Context Scale (ICS).
 These assessments demonstrate significant gaps in speech and language development for PP children on entry.
 Reduced attendance for years 1 and 2 during lockdown and the lack of capacity to deliver SALT has also impacted on expected levels of progression.
 Research demonstrates that an accelerated SALT focus will rapidly increase the rate of progress for PP children.
 Oral language interventions EEF (educationendowmentfoundation.org.uk) Engaging with the National Tutoring Programme to provide school-led tutoring for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
 PP children who have fallen significantly behind during the pandemic have been identified through teacher assessments.
-Evidence shows that school led tutoring targets specific needs and knowledge gaps which can be an effective method to support low attaining pupils or those falling behind: One to one tuition EEF (educationendowmentfoundation.org.uk) 1, 4 Increased capacity for children eligible for PPG to access the curriculum having benefited from evidence based targeted interventions delivered by Class Teacher or TA: • Maths intervention for PP children in Year 2 working towards and exceeding expectations delivered by the class Baseline assessments identified significant gaps in: understanding of mathematical concepts and strategies in Year 1 mathematical knowledge gaps in Year 2 fine motor skills and handwriting (in all year groups) additional phonics support (in all year groups) 2 teacher (who is a Maths specialist). writing development and stamina (in all year groups) Priority readers reading skills and comprehension (in Writing intervention all year groups) Phonics support (multiple groups) Small Group Work: 'This arrangement enables the teaching to focus exclusively on a small number of learners.
+Evidence shows that school led tutoring targets specific needs and knowledge gaps which can be an effective method to support low attaining pupils or those falling behind: One to one tuition EEF (educationendowmentfoundation.org.uk) 1, 4 Increased capacity for children eligible for PPG to access the curriculum having benefited from evidence based targeted Baseline assessments identified significant gaps in: • understanding of mathematical concepts and strategies in Year 1 1 interventions delivered by Class Teacher or TA: • Maths intervention for PP children in Year 2 working towards and exceeding expectations delivered by the class mathematical knowledge gaps in Year fine motor skills and handwriting (in all year groups) additional phonics support (in all year groups) 2 teacher (who is a Maths specialist).
+Priority readers Writing intervention Phonics support (multiple groups) writing development and stamina (in all year groups) reading skills and comprehension (in all year groups) Small Group Work: 'This arrangement enables the teaching to focus exclusively on a small number of learners.
 The average impact of the small group tuition is four additional months' progress, on average, over the course of a year' (EEF).
 Small group tuition Toolkit Strand Education Endowment Foundation EEF